UNIT & DEPARTMENT: Student Engagement; Centre for Student Community & Leadership Development

 - Identify social and academic needs of different community groups

-- Create and collaborate on programming (i.e., workshops, initiatives, events) that address those needs
+- Create, collaborate, and execute programming (i.e., Events, Workshops, Initiatives) that address those needs

 - Work with student groups in the planning and execution of community welcomes